codingfriend1/vite-plugin-markdownify/README.md

       "absolute_url":"combined of baseUrl from the vite configuration with filepath for the relevant markdown file ignoring extension", "readingTime": "reading time in minutes",
-      "filename":"relative file path from markdown folder, ignoring extension", "html": "rendered html from markdown",
+      "filename":"relative file path from markdown folder, ignoring extension", "html": "rendered html from markdown"
+    },

     // Other pages
     pages: [